Optimal transport for vector Gaussian mixture models: Approach 2: Continuous version of

 Note this form of displacement interpolation is very similar to (\ref{vector geodesic}) just with slightly different weights.

-\textbf{Remark 1:} Actually the way that we define vector GMM makes it already a manifold (each layer is its own chart).
+\textbf{Remark 1:} We should note that the way in which we define vector-valued GMM, already makes it a manifold (each layer is its own chart).
 However, it is impossible to define charts that contain all the possible paths, which is to say the atlas contains only the geometric information within each layer.
 Our manifold $\mathcal{M}$ on the other hand, has an atlas that contains all the possible paths which encode global geometric information for which we can solve the OMT problem.

 \textbf{Remark 2:} This approach gives a geometric intuitive understanding of the optimal transport for vector-valued GMMs.
 Comparing to the cost matrix (\ref{c1}) in Approach 1, (\ref{c2}) just uses the sum of squares instead of the direct sum, in analogy to the difference between $\mathcal{W}_1$ and $\mathcal{W}_2$.
 It may seem complicated to consider all the possible paths on the graph in that approach.
-But in actual computation, we only need to consider the shortest path on the $G$ that connects two layers.
+But for actual computations, we only need to consider the shortest path on the $G$ that connects two layers.
 Moreover, from the parameter $\gamma$ that also appears in Approach 1, we find a clear geometric meaning: it represents the thickness of each layer.